bregenspan/webpack-circular-import-issue/README.md

  * `npm run start`

 ...to see an example of Rollup (working), native browser ES module support (working in Chrome), and the Webpack case (currently breaks)

+Run:
+ * `npm run test:node`

+under Node 12+ to see example output from Node which matches the Rollup and native browser cases above